oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/multiple_options_GF-Jenkins.md

 >***Note - For any service that needs Network details eg compute, database, loadbalancers ets, 'network' pipeline needs to be executed prior to launching that service pipeline.***

-You can choose to create multiple OCI resources together by selecting multiple options in setUpOCI pipeline simultaneously.
-But if one of the services is dependent upon the availability of another service eg You may chose 'Network' (Create Network) and 'Compute' (Add Instances) together.
-In such scenarios, terraform-apply pipeline for compute will fail as shown in below screenshot (last stage in the pipeline) -
+Multiple options can be selected simultaneously while creating resources in OCI using setUpOCI pipeline .
+But if one of the services is dependent upon the availability of another service eg  'Network' (Create Network) and 'Compute' (Add Instances); In such scenarios, terraform-apply pipeline for compute will fail as shown in below screenshot (last stage in the pipeline) -
 ![tuxpi com 1706871371](https://github.com/oracle-devrel/cd3-automation-toolkit/assets/103508105/959dea07-b569-4908-967c-d4d1efbafe04)
 <br>